workgenzcomputers-rgb/genroll/SETUP.md

 The payment plumbing is complete and verified; the *business* logic behind it is not, because it needs a database:

-1. **No customer accounts.** There is no sign-in, so a subscription can't yet be attached to a person. `api/verify.js` proves a payment is real but stores nothing — there's a marked `TODO` where the write belongs.
+1. **No customer accounts.** There is no sign-in, so credits can't yet be attached to a person. `api/verify.js` proves a payment is real but stores nothing — there's a marked `TODO` where the write belongs.
-2. **The allowance pool isn't metered.** Plans promise a monthly ₹ pool; nothing counts spend against it yet. `subscription.charged` in `api/webhook.js` is where the monthly reset goes.
+2. **No credit balance.** Nothing records how many credits were bought, and nothing deducts them when a generation runs. **This is the blocker: until it exists, a customer can pay real money and receive nothing.** Keep live keys off the site until it does — test keys only.
 3. **Generated media isn't stored.** Higgsfield expires files in ~7 days.
-4. **No cancel / pause UI.** Customers can only cancel from the Razorpay emails.
+4. **No refund path.** Refunds have to be issued by hand in the dashboard.

 Vercel Postgres or KV plus a simple email sign-in closes all four.
 Until then, keep the honest disclosures on the Plans page exactly as they are — they